PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Storage.Abstractions.md

 - `TimeSpan` and `TimeSpan?`
 - `Enum` and `Enum?`

-> NOTE: The `DateTimeOffset` values will always be stored in UTC.
+> The `DateTimeOffset` values will always be stored in UTC.

 ### Retrieving Data